-In order to limit the use of single use plastic on our campus, the Office of Housing and Residence Life's goal is implementing outdoor bottleless water fountains for Move-In on Saturday, August 16, 2014.
-By placing ten portable hydration stations in various locations around the residence halls, we will be able to provide volunteers, incoming freshmen and families, as well as faculty and staff, with fresh drinking water.
+In order to limit the use of single use plastic on our campus, the Office of Housing and Residence Life's goal is implementing outdoor bottleless water fountains for Move-In on Saturday, August 15, 2015.
+By placing twelve portable hydration stations in various locations around the residence halls, we will be able to provide volunteers, incoming freshmen and families, as well as faculty and staff, with fresh drinking water.
 This will eliminate our consumption of single use plastic and help to protect our environment.
 The use of bottleless water dispensers will also serve as an opportunity to educate the community about water conservation and the importance of reducing the consumption of plastic.
 We also encourage students to further reduce their impact by using their own reusable bottles at future Move-Ins and in their every day lives.

 In 2012, we provided our volunteers and students with 8,400 single-use disposable plastic water and Gatorade bottles.
-In 2013, we switched to giving volunteers stainless steel reusable bottles and providing ten water hydration stations that were set up around campus.
+In 2013, we switched to giving volunteers reusable bottles and providing ten water hydration stations that were set up around campus.
 By making this switch, we used zero single-use plastic bottles in 2013, and will continue to use zero at every future Move-In.
 This year the water stations will be available for individuals to fill their reusable water bottles and paper cone cups.
-Ice and Gatorade will also be provided at each hydration station.
+Ice will also be provided at each hydration station.

 Each water dispenser will have eight individual refill stations, capable of high volume use.
 These dispensers are also portable and easily storable, making them available for use at future outdoor events on the UNCW campus.
 In this way, we will be able to extend the positive environmental impact of this Bottleless Water Initiative beyond Move-In Day and well into the university's future.